 How to Fight a Parking Ticket in Portland, OR

-Portland gives you 21 days to appeal a parking ticket.
-File your appeal with Portland Bureau of Transportation (PBOT) online or by mail.
-The average ticket in Portland costs around $50.
+Portland gives you 60 days to appeal a parking ticket.
+File your appeal with Multnomah County Circuit Court online or by mail.
 The city issues approximately 300,000 parking tickets per year.

 Last updated: March 2026

 Miss this deadline and you lose the right to appeal.
-File online or by mail with Portland Bureau of Transportation (PBOT).
-Appeal portal: https://www.portland.gov/transportation/parking/citations
+File online or by mail with Multnomah County Circuit Court.
+Appeal portal: https://www.portland.gov/transportation/parking/pay-and-or-contest-parking-ticket

 How to Appeal Step by Step